NinVoido/spotify-vpn/doc/interactive-service-notes.rst

    }

-openvpn.exe Startup
+spotify.exe Startup
 ~~~~~~~~~~~~~~~~~~~

 After the client is connected to the service, the client must send a startup
-message to have the service start the openvpn.exe process.
+message to have the service start the spotify.exe process.
 The startup message
 is comprised of three UTF-16 strings delimited by U0000 zero characters::

-   startupmsg     = workingdir WZERO openvpnoptions WZERO stdin WZERO
+   startupmsg     = workingdir WZERO spotifyoptions WZERO stdin WZERO

    workingdir     = WSTRING
-   openvpnoptions = WSTRING
+   spotifyoptions = WSTRING
    stdin          = WSTRING

    WSTRING        = *WCHAR